CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences: Background and Related Work

-To counter backdoor attacks, there have been great efforts to developing defences generally based on three components of backdoor attacks: trigger, compromised neurons, and the anomalous link between trigger and compromised neurons~\cite{gao2020backdoor,chen2022linkbreaker}.
-Various defence schemes have been devised: detecting trigger samples, eliminating compromised neurons, and mismatching anomalous links by taking each component into consideration.
-For samples detection, Gao \textit{et al.}~\cite{gao2019strip,gao2021design} proposed an online Trojan attack detection system, so-called STRIP, to distinguish trigger samples based on their sensitivities to strong intentional perturbation.
-SCAn~\cite{tang2021demon} verifies the existence of multiple distributions for each class on the training data set, filtering infected samples and retraining a clean model.
-It catches the identity component of each class to discover the abnormal samples that hold other identities, withstanding both SABAs and SSBAs.
-For compromised neurons elimination, Wang \textit{et al.}~\cite{wang2019neural} considered the compromised neurons creating a shortcut to target class from all other classes, tracking candidate triggers through reverse engineering and anomaly detection, and then unlearning the compromised neurons.
-For mismatching links, Doan \textit{et al.}~\cite{doan2020februus} argued that the trigger regions contribute significantly to prediction, and purified trigger inputs by removing the dominant adversarial regions and then repairing this area with neighbouring features via generative adversarial network (GAN).
-It disables the association between the trigger and the compromised neurons, dubbed as Februus.
+For mitigating backdoor attacks, there have been great efforts in developing defenses based on three main components of backdoor attacks: trigger, compromised neurons, and the anomalous link between the trigger and compromised neurons~\cite{gao2020backdoor,chen2022linkbreaker,tao2022model}.
+As such, mainstream defenses aim to detect trigger samples, eliminate compromised neurons, or break the anomalous link.
+For instance, STRIP~\cite{gao2019strip,gao2021design} is an online trigger-sample detection that captures trigger samples based on their sensitivities to strong intentional perturbation.
+SCAn~\cite{tang2021demon} checks whether multiple distributions exist for each training sample from each class.
+If yes, the sample is regarded to be infected and removed from the training dataset.
+After that, the remaining dataset retrains the model for backdoor removal.
+To eliminate compromised neurons, Neural Cleanse~\cite{wang2019neural} observes that compromised neurons create a shortcut from other source classes to the target class.
+With this observation, candidate triggers are reverse engineered and targeted by anomaly detection.
+After that, the compromised neurons are removed by model unlearning.
+To break the link, Februus~\cite{doan2020februus} observes that the trigger region of a sample dominates the prediction, and thus purifies trigger samples by removing the dominant trigger regions and repairing this region with neighbouring features using a generative adversarial network.
+Joslin \textit{et al.}~\cite{joslin2020attributing} adopt image distortion metrics to detect fake images constructed by the attacker.

-Based on Tang \textit{et al.}~\cite{tang2021demon}, existing SSBAs can easily bypass most backdoor defences but fail against SCAn and Februus.
-Therefore, to demonstrate the evasiveness of the \name, we consider SCAn and Februus for evaluations.
-In addition, Neural Cleanse~\cite{wang2019neural} is expected to be effective against SSBA if the defender knows that the backdoor is from SSBA.
-We thus assume the defender has such knowledge and applies fine-grained Neural Cleanse to evaluate \name as well, which refers it as \textit{extended Neural Cleanse} hereafter.